florence-bockting/prior_elicitation/README.md

 ```
 ## Authors and Contributors
 You are very welcome to contribute to our project.
 If you find an issue or have a feature request, please use our issue templates.
+For those of you who would like to contribute to our project, please have a look at our [contributing guidelines](CONTRIBUTING.md).

 **Authors**
 <table>